Chart Color Schemes

 Employment

-As of June 2025, 3,608 residents are employed, while the unemployment rate is 1.5% higher than Rest of NSW's rate of 3.7%.
-Workforce participation is similar to Rest of NSW's 56.4%.
-Dominant employment sectors among residents include health care & social assistance, agriculture, forestry & fishing, and retail trade.
-Agriculture, forestry & fishing has a strong presence with an employment share of 2.2 times the regional level.
+Workforce participation is similar to Rest of NSW at 56.4%.
+The dominant employment sectors include health care & social assistance, agriculture, forestry & fishing, and retail trade.
+Agriculture, forestry & fishing has a strong presence with an employment share 2.2 times the regional level, while health care & social assistance has limited presence at 13.5% compared to the regional 16.9%.
+The area may offer limited local employment opportunities based on Census working population versus resident population data.

 Frequently Asked Questions - Employment